knuckleswtf/scribe-docs/laravel/reference/20-annotations.md

 Notes:
 - If you don't supply a `type`, `string` is assumed.
+- To specify allowed values for this parameter:
+  - for tags: write "Enum: ", followed by the list of values.
+  - for attributes: use the `enum` parameter with either a PHP 8.1 enum or an array of values.
 - To prevent Scribe from including this parameter in example requests:
   - end the description with `No-example` when using tags
   - pass`"No-example"`as the `example` parameter when using attributes